 What can you do if you are denied time with your grandchildren?

-If the matter fails to resolve at mediation then the mediator will provide a certificate, known as a section 60I certificate, and an application for parenting orders can then be made to the Federal Circuit Court.
+If the matter fails to resolve at mediation then the mediator will provide a certificate, known as a section 60I certificate, and an application for parenting orders can then be made to the Federal Circuit and Family Court.

 Having a grandchild in your care